SQL Notebook

 ORDER BY entry_hour;

-GROUP BY HOUR(entry_time) → hourly buckets (0-23).
-Analyze trends without extra columns.
+GROUP BY HOUR(entry_time) → hourly buckets (0–23).
+You can analyze trends without adding extra columns.

 Filter Groups (HAVING)